 Peru is the sixth-largest exporter of dried chillies in the world, but exports have been fluctuating in the last couple of years.
-The total export of dried chillies from Peru reached a peak of 38 thousand tonnes in 2016 and decreased to 29 thousand tonnes in 2018.
-Export to Europe in 2018 accounted for 20% share or 6 thousand tonnes, which was a sharp fall compared to 2016 and 2017, when Peru exported around 10 thousand tonnes to European buyers.
-Export of Peruvian dried chillies to Europe is highly concentrated to Spain (accounting for 99% of their European export share).
+In 2021, total exports of dried chillies from Peru reached 39 thousand tonnes; 22% of exports, or around 9.0 thousand tonnes, went to Europe.
+Nearly all exports of Peruvian dried chillies to Europe go to Spain (98% of the country’s exports to Europe).

 Peru, one of the original producers of chilli, is producing and drying (and even collecting from the wild) different types of chilli varieties.
 The most famous Peruvian varieties used for drying are Panca (low heat variety), charapita (collected from the wild and more expensive than others), rocoto, arnaucho and cherezo.
-Since, recently the Mexican ancho variety is also increasingly produced in Peru.
-The most popular chilli variety in Peru is Amarillo but it is more commonly used as fresh and less for drying.
+Recently, the Mexican ancho variety is also increasingly produced in Peru.
+The most popular chilli variety in Peru is Amarillo, but it is more commonly used as fresh and less for drying.

-Due to specific offer Peru is mostly exporting dried whole chillies and reaching very high prices on the European market compared to other competitors (in average €2.5/kg in 2021, although the prices of exports to Europe were lower compared to exports to the USA).
+Due to its specific offer, Peru mostly exports dried whole chillies, reaching very high prices on the European market compared to other competitors (on average €2.5/kg in 2021, although the prices of exports to Europe were lower compared to exports to the USA).

 The Peruvian region of Piura, followed by the regions of Lambayeque and La Libertad account for 65% of Peruvian chilli exports.
 Peru is very strong in export promotion supported by the national export promotion organisation, PromPeru.
 PromPeru has created a national brand ‘Superfood from Peru’, which is promoted on all leading international trade fairs.
-Additionally, the Peruvian Association of Exporters (ADEX) actively promotes Peruvian chillies and organises the International Capsicum Conference.
+Additionally, the Peruvian Association of Exporters (ADEX) actively promotes Peruvian chillies and it organised the International Capsicum Conference in 2018.
 There is also ‘the National Day of Peruvian Peppers’.

 Thailand, emerging exporter

 There was a steady increase in exports of dried chillies from Thailand until 2019, reaching 20 thousand tonnes, but exports decreased sharply to 9.2 thousand tonnes in 2020, with a slight recovery to 12 thousand tonnes in 2021.
-Despite this decrease, exports to Europe in particular has seen much growth, with the Netherlands being the main target destination.
-In 2018, the Netherlands imported around 4 thousand tonnes of dried chillies from Thailand (92% of total Thai supply to Europe).
+Despite this decrease, exports to Europe in particular have seen much growth, with the Netherlands as main target destination.
+In 2021, the Netherlands imported around 6.8 thousand tonnes of dried chillies from Thailand, representing over 90% of the total supply from Thailand to Europe.
 Thai dried chillies are mostly exported in the form of dried powder or fine flakes.
 Popular chilli varieties in Thailand are phrik khi nu (birds eye chilli of the Capsicum Frutescens species) and prik num.

 Mexico, traditional dried chilli supplier

 Mexico is increasing its export of dried chillies at a stable rate, but only a very small share accounts for export to Europe.
-Around 98% of all exported dried chillies actually goes to the United States.
-The export share to Europe is insignificant – amounting to less than 200 tonnes, around half of which is exported to Spain.
+Around 99% of all exported dried chillies actually goes to the United States.
+The export share to Europe is insignificant, amounting to less than 100 tonnes in 2021.